-Sexual misconduct, as described in the Title IX policy, is a form of sexual harassment, which is a form of discrimination and is prohibited by Title IX of the Education Amendments of 1972.
-Sexual assault, domestic violence, dating violence and stalking also are prohibited conduct under Title IX, and are additionally defined by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, as amended by the Violence Against Women Reauthorization Act of 2013.
-These acts, as defined in the Title IX policy, are expressly prohibited at WCU.
+Sex-Based Harassment, as described in the Title IX policy, is a form Sex discrimination and is prohibited by Title IX of the Education Amendments of 1972.
+The VAWA crimes are defined by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, as amended by the Violence Against Women Reauthorization Act of 2013.
+These crimes also are specifically included as prohibited conduct under Title IX.